0xNana/0xNana/README.md

 Shipping:
-- vecta.trade — mobile-first perps terminal for the Global South
+- vecta.trade — mobile-first perps terminal for the Global South -vecta-desk - on-ramp corridor for the Global South

-Zama & Rise ecosystem contributor
+Defilla, Zama & Rise ecosystem contributor

-Previously: community, product and QA contributor at Composable and Picasso Network — grew community from 0 to 50k+ members.
+Previously: community, product and QA contributor at Composable and Picasso Network — grew community from 0 to 10k+ members.

 ## Stack